platform-mesh/platform-mesh-operator/README.md

 #### Merging of custom values in `DeploymentSubroutine`

-When creating the `platform-mesh-operator-infra-components` and `platform-mesh-operator-components` helmreleases, their configuration is derived the from **PlatformMesh** resource as follows:
+When creating helmreleases, their configuration is derived from the **PlatformMesh** resource as follows:

-- HelmRelease `platform-mesh-operator-infra-components` has `spec.values` which is equal to the `PlatformMesh.Spec.Values` after replacing templated values.
+- HelmRelease has `spec.values` which is equal to the `PlatformMesh.Spec.Values` after replacing templated values.
-- Resource `platform-mesh-operator-infra-components` `spec.componentRef` is set to point to `PlatformMesh.Spec.OCM.Component.Name`

-- HelmRelease `platform-mesh-operator-components` has `spec.values.services` which is equal to the `PlatformMesh.Spec.Values` after replacing templated values.
-- Resource `platform-mesh-operator-components` `spec.componentRef` is set to point to `PlatformMesh.Spec.OCM.Component.Name`
+- Resource `spec.componentRef` is set to point to `PlatformMesh.Spec.OCM.Component.Name`

 For both HelmReleases the spec.values are populated with these templated fields:
 - baseDomain